jzitnik-dev/automatic-bio-changer/readme.md

-# Discord bio changer
+# Automatic bio changer
-Discord bio changer is program that will automatically change your Discord bio.
+Discord bio changer is program that will automatically change your bio on supported platforms.
+## Supported platforms
+1. Github
+2. Discord
 ## Disclaimer
-**This is against the DISCORD'S TERMS OF SERVICE**.
+If you use it with discord **it is against the DISCORD'S TERMS OF SERVICE**.
 You can get banned from Discord.
 **Use this program at your own risk.**

-Do not spam the API to much or you will get banned.
+Do not spam the API to much.

 ## Features
 1. Web interface